-We had a fun weekend as they asked hundreds of questions while following us through daily life including: once a month cooking, repairing furniture, doing Payday, weekly schedules and coaching a Pony League baseball game.
+We had a fun weekend as they asked hundreds of questions while following us through daily life including once a month cooking, repairing furniture, doing Payday, weekly schedules and coaching a Pony League baseball game.

 Read the Budget Living Article Here:

-There are a few things in the article that we think need a little explaination.
+There are a few things in the article that we think need a little explanation.
 One area is our four-car garage.
 In Arizona, most houses have no basements, and many have flat roofs, both of which make attic and other storage areas non-existent — this is our situation.
-Since we have only two cars and have a four-car garage, we utilize half of the garage space to house: Steve’s nine-foot work bench and tool storage area, kids clothing storage, camping equipment, large holiday decorations, collected items for a Scout troop garage sale and other Scout troop supplies — son Joseph was the troop quartermaster.
+Since we have only two cars and have a four-car garage, we utilize half of the garage space to house: Steve’s nine-foot workbench and tool storage area, kids clothing storage, camping equipment, large holiday decorations, collected items for a Scout troop garage sale and other Scout troop supplies — son Joseph was the troop quartermaster.
 Many of the items mentioned in the article are now gone as a result of our annual fundraising mega-garage sale.

 Our son John (age 22) is dong extremely well and we’re very proud of him.
 We don’t lie awake at night worrying about his finances.
 He just moved into a house with a couple of buddies, is working full time with benefits, a terrific salary and is enjoying his independence.